 California has given us three new truths about government.

-▪ The worse a natural disaster hits, the more the state contributes to its havoc.
+Two, the worse a natural disaster hits, the more the state contributes to its havoc.

-▪ The more existential the problem, the more the state ignores it.
+And three, the more existential the problem, the more the state ignores it.

 California somehow has managed to have the fourth-highest gas taxes in the nation, yet its roads are rated 44th among the 50 states.
 Nearly 70 percent of California roads are considered to be in poor or mediocre condition by the state Senate.
-In response, the Legislature naturally wants to raise gas taxes, with one proposal calling for an increase of 12 cents per gallon, which would give California the highest gas taxes in the nation.
+In response, the state Legislature naturally wants to raise gas taxes, with one proposal calling for an increase of 12 cents per gallon, which would give California the highest gas taxes in the nation.

 Because oil prices have crashed, state bureaucrats apparently believe that the public won’t notice the tax increase in their fill-up costs – even though special California fuel mandates already help make gas prices 25 percent higher than the national average.